tacitknowledge/flip/README.md

 should not appear on production for a while.
 Or this framework could be used for A/B testing.
-Also this framework allows enabling and disabling features runtime (e.g. the administrator goes to a page where it enabled and disables the features and the changes made applies when it presses the submit button).
+Also this framework allows enabling and disabling features runtime (e.g. the administrator goes to a page where it enables and disables the features and the changes made applies when it presses the submit button).
 Another function added to the framework is to disable or enable the feature depending on some conditions (e.g. when the user is from Canada then show